Violin Sonata in E-flat major (Ries)

-Ferdinand Ries composed his Violin Sonata in E-flat major, WoO.
+Ferdinand Ries composed his Violin Sonata in E♭ major, WoO.
 7 (Note: The manuscript title is "Grande Sonata pour le Piano-Forte avec un Violon oblige") in 1804, when he was 22 years old.
 Surviving in manuscript form in the Berlin State Library, there is no evidence the work was performed during the composer's lifetime and was amongst a number of compositions that remained unpublished at the composers death.

 Structure

 The sonata is structured in five movements, one of which is crossed out in the manuscript: